vand3rlinden/vand3rlinden.github.io/content/post/implementing-signed-security-txt-file.md

 gpg --verify security.txt
 ```

-> The PGP-signed message includes metadata that identifies your fingerprint; GPG then scans the user’s keyring to find your corresponding public key to verify the signature.
+> The PGP-signed security.txt file includes metadata that identifies your fingerprint; GPG then scans the user’s keyring to find your corresponding public key to verify the signature.

 If the file is authentic, they’ll see output confirming the signature, such as:
 ```